The Best Kettlebell Exercises To Work Every Muscle Group

 From there, drive your hips forward, keeping your back flat, and raising the kettlebell to shoulder height.
 Repeat the movement continuously to keep momentum.
 When performed quickly, kettlebell swings are an effective way to get your heart rate up and improve your anaerobic fitness.

 This full-body movement will challenge all of your muscle groups and requires a great amount of power.
 To perform a thruster, start by holding two kettlebells by the handle, resting the weight on the back of your shoulders.

 From there, bend your knees slightly squatting down, and then drive through your legs to straighten them, and your arms as you raise the kettlebells above your head.
 Next, squat down and repeat the movement.
 This compound exercise is an effective one for a full-body burn.

 Often known as a powerlifting move with barbells, performing the clean and press with a kettlebell allows you to build up strength and improve your grip.
 This movement starts by holding two kettlebells on the inside of your thighs, with your legs shoulder-width apart and knees bent slightly.

 Next, slightly jump off the ground, while simultaneously raising your arms to extend above your head.
 You should land softly on your feet with your knees slightly bent, and your arms straight above your head, shoulder-width apart.
 This is a great movement to improve your overhead strength, as well as building a strong core.

 Try These Kettlebell Exercises at Inspire Fitness Studio

-Want to learn how to properly do these kettlebell movements?
+Want to learn how to properly do these kettlebell movements at a gym near you?
 Come learn and workout with us at Inspire Fitness Studio in Arlington!
 We incorporate kettlebell exercises into our group exercise classes, as well as our personal training sessions.
 Contact us today to learn more!